 Auguste was forced into early retirement by poor health in the early 1850s.
 He brought in his nephew, Ernest Francillon in 1852 to take control of the business.
 Auguste remained a partner in the business until his death in 1877.
 Ernest was innovative and made numerous changes and modernisations.
 In 1866, he purchased land south of Saint-Imier and built a factory in an area known as les longines, the long meadows.

 In these early days of watchmaking, typical movements had cylinder escapements and were wound with keys.
-However, Ernest decided against the key-wound mechanism and from 1867 only produced only watches wound via the crown.
+However, Ernest decided against the key-wound mechanism and from 1867 only produced watches wound via the crown.
 Ernest brought in Jaques David to help implement the mechanisation which Ernest was so intent on pursuing, this would take the company away from the traditional établissage system.
 Jaques was put in charge of the operation of the new factory and the new mechanised systems.
 It was in 1867 when the company adopted the name of Longines.
 It was named after the long meadows where the new factory was located.

 In 1876, Ernest sent a delegation headed by Jaques to the World’s Fair in Philadelphia.
 They witnessed first-hand how the mechanised systems had revolutionised the American watchmaking industry.
 The American system allowed the mass production of quality movements.
-The delegates returned home to implement the processes into the Longines factory.
+The delegates returned home to implement the processes in the Longines factory.
 By 1880, Longines had created enough production capability to move away from its movement suppliers and create all of its movements in-house.

 In-house movements